lrkrol/misc_eeglab/docs/README.md

 - [plot_erp](#plot_erp) is an alternative function to plot ERPs, with some additional statistics
 - [plot_patterns](#plot_patterns) is a topoplot wrapper to plot patterns, optionally resized based on a given weight vector
 - [rename_events](#rename_events) gives specified event type(s) a new name
+- [replay_events](#replay_events) outputs a dataset's events to the console, either by manual progression or at a given speed
 - [study_delete_files](#study_delete_files) is a batch file to delete all files associated with a specified study design